 Daily operations would include aircraft flights to and from the training event location and may include destinations to Fort Drum, the range, or WSAAF.
 The number of aircraft, number of sorties, and time of day would be determined by the training event mission.
-Aircraft flight altitudes, routes, and speeds would be dependent on the training mission, but all flights would comply with Army Regulations AR 95-1 and AR 95-2 and appropriate environmental requirements to avoid/minimize adverse biological resource impacts.
+Aircraft flight altitudes, routes, and speeds would be dependent on the training mission, but all flights would comply with Army Regulations AR 95-1 and AR 95-2 and appropriate environmental requirements to avoid/minimize adverse criterion resource impacts.
 The size of the sustainment site would be dependent on the training mission, number of personnel, and length of the exercise.
-Training events would be similar to exercises performed in previous years.

-Alternative 1would not include the use of live-fire ammunition, explosives or demolitions, or un-manned air operations (except as allowed by the FAA).
+Alternative 1 would not include the use of live-fire ammunition, explosives or demolitions, pyrotechnics, smoke obscurants (except for emergency signaling procedures that would be determined in site approval process), or un-manned air operations (except as allowed by the FAA).